How to Confront an Employee About Expense Reimbursement Fraud

 Expense reimbursement fraud is when an employee deliberately submits false expense reports to gain a monetary advantage.

-Mischaracterised expenses, where a worker claims a personal expense as a business expense for reimbursement.
+Mischaracterised expenses: Where a worker claims a personal expense as a business expense for reimbursement.

-How Do I Detect Expense Reimbursement Fraud?
+How Do I Detect Expense Report Fraud?

 Start by looking for suspicious charges on company credit cards.
-If you see a large number of charges that seem unrelated to work-related travel or business expenses, this could be an indication that someone (or multiple employees) is fiddling with their expenses committing financial fraud.
+If you see a large number of charges that seem unrelated to work-related travel or business expenses, this could be an indication that someone (or multiple employees) is fiddling with their expenses and committing financial fraud.

 Additionally, pay close attention to food and entertainment expenses when staff are not working or travelling, or which have occurred during weekends and holidays.